 A FRAM model is, however, not a flow model and neither is it a graph or network model.
-A FRAM represents the functions that are seen as necessary (and sufficient) to carry out the target activity as well as the (defined) relations or couplings among the functions.
+A FRAM represents the functions that are seen as necessary (and sufficient) to carry the target activity as well as the (defined) relations or couplings among the functions.
 The graphical rendering of a FRAM model produced by the FMV does, of course, show the lines between the aspects of the functions.
 But the lines should be seen as representing potential rather than actual couplings or connection.
 Upstream functions may affect downstream functions but not in the usual sense of cause-effect relations.
 An Input to a function therefore does not "cause" the Output.
-An Input can start a function, but how the function is carried out and what the variability of the performance may be, hence what the quality of the Output will be, depends on the other aspects as well as the endogenous and exogenous variability.
+An Input can start a function, but how the function is carried out, hence what the Output will be, may depend on the other aspects as well as the endogenous and exogenous variability.